 About Anicira Harrisonburg

 Since 2005, Anicira Veterinary Center has been providing high-quality and affordable veterinary care to the Shenandoah Valley Region.
-Anicira first opened it’s doors as a low-cost spay/neuter clinic in 2005 under the name Shenandoah Valley Spay/Neuter Clinic before adding services and rebranding in 2016 as Anicira Veterinary Center.
-Anicira has evolved over the years as a direct response to the needs of the community by expanding to offer a broader range of affordable services including general surgery, dental and oral surgery, and primary care.
+We first opened our doors as a low-cost spay/neuter clinic under the name Shenandoah Valley Spay/Neuter Clinic before adding services and rebranding in 2016 as Anicira Veterinary Center.
+Anicira has evolved over the years as a direct response to the needs of our community by expanding to offer a broader range of affordable services including general surgery, dental and oral surgery, orthopedic surgery, and sick and well care.

 under 50 pounds $179